Stream Load

 curl --location-trusted -u root -T test.json -H "label:1" -H "format:json" -H 'columns: id, order_code, create_time=CURRENT_TIMESTAMP()' http://host:port/api/testDb/testTbl/_stream_load

-When the JSON fields correspond one-to-one with the column names in the table, you can import JSON data format into the table by specifying the parameters "strip_outer_array:true" and "format:json".
+When the JSON fields correspond one-to-one with the column names in the table, you can import JSON data into the table by specifying "strip_outer_array:true" and "format:json".

 CREATE TABLE testdb.test_streamload(